 Below I have imagined and shared a phone conversation with Chris based on our discussions and the documents he created.
 The views expressed here do not reflect the views of the CDC; as Chris would often say to me, "I am speaking as a planner and an APA member, not as a CDC employee."

-Sagar Shah: Thank you for agreeing to provide the public health perspective to the COVID-19 pandemic.
+SAGAR SHAH: Thank you for agreeing to provide the public health perspective on the COVID-19 pandemic.
 This information will be very helpful to our members.

-CK: There are several, but these three will help planners in their personal and professional lives.
+KOCHTITZKY: There are several, but the following will help planners in their personal and professional lives.

 A sample epidemic curve, with and without social distancing.
 Image by Johannes Kalliauer (CC BY-SA 4.0).

-There are two factors that must be forecasted in planning and preparation: the upward curve representing the growth of cases and the line representing the total number of cases that a health care system can handle (usually a combination of available hospital space, equipment, personnel, and supplies).
+Two factors must be forecasted in planning and preparation: the upward curve representing the growth of cases and the line representing the total number of cases that a healthcare system can handle (usually a combination of available hospital space, equipment, personnel, and supplies).
 The only way to avoid healthcare collapse is to bend the upward curve down and out while raising the healthcare capacity line upward until the line is higher than the curve.